cmpaul/timein-chatbot/README.md

 firebase deploy
 ```

-This deploys and activates the date Function.
+This deploys and activates the `timein` Function.

 > The first time you call `firebase deploy` on a new project with Functions will take longer than usual.